sutrolabs/census-docs/sources/google-bigquery.md

 ## 🚦VPC Service Controls and IP Restrictions

 While BigQuery itself doesn't support IP allow lists, you can use [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/overview) to wrap your BigQuery instance and limit access.
-Census will always connect to your data warehouse from these static IP addresses:

-* 34.216.163.241
-* 54.212.243.205
+You can find Census's set of IP address for your region in [Regions & IP Addresses](../basics/security-and-privacy/regions-and-ip-addresses.md#ip-addresses).

 When using VPC Service Controls, you will also need to allow BigQuery unloads to the Census GCP bucket.
 To do that, you'll need to add [`gs://sutrolabs-giza-unloads-production`](gs://sutrolabs-giza-unloads-production) in the allow list for BigQuery unloads.